Health-Informatics-UoN/carrot-docs/docs/CaRROT-Mapper/quickstart-webapp.md

 Prequisites:

-- A separate Python environment for the web app and Azure functions.
+- A separate Python environment for the web app.
 - [graphviz](https://graphviz.org/download/) package installed.
-- Node 12.18.3
+- Node v12.18.3

-1. Inside the `/api` directory, install the Python dependencies: `pip install -r requirements.txt`
-2. Change the environment [configuration](#configuration) to point to the running docker containers, for example `localhost` instead of `azurite`.
+1. Change the environment [configuration](#configuration) to point to the running docker containers, for example `localhost` instead of `azurite`.
-3. Inside the `/react-client-app` directory, install the npm dependencies: `npm i`
+2. Inside the `/react-client-app` directory, install the npm dependencies: `npm i`
-4. Change the `snowpack.config.js` to use a relative file path:
+3. Change the `snowpack.config.js` to use a relative file path:
 ```json
 buildOptions: {
     out: '../api/static/javascript/react',
   },
 ```
-4. Build the react app: `npm run build`
+4. Build the react app: `npm run build`.
+5. Inside the `/api` directory, install the Python dependencies: `pip install -r requirements.txt`.
-5. Collect the Django static files: `python manage.py collectstatic`
+6. Collect the Django static files: `python manage.py collectstatic`.
-6. Run the app: `python manage.py runserver`.
+7. Run the app: `python manage.py runserver`.